DragonFoxCollective/SBEPIS-docs/Index/Alchemy/Alchemy.md

+This page is a Work In Progress and needs to be expanded on.
+Information is out date and potentially incomplete. #WIP #Outdated

 Alchemy is a core mechanic.

 In SBEPIS, items are stored within item cards.
 Items have identifiers correlating to when a player “discovered” the recipe.